avine/formation-angular-base/Slides/05_components.md

   - Either to build: *AOT* (Ahead Of Time) by default since Angular 9
 - The compilation makes it possible to detect errors in the template
 - Also implies that templates must be syntactically correct
-- Operation very different from AngularJS
-  - AngularJS did not compile the templates
-  - The AngularJS templates were pure Web transmitted to the browser